Adlink-ROS/TSN-tutorial/README.md

 # TSN-tutorial
 We tried several environment configurations for testing TAPRIO, and the following links document the process of our attempts.
-In the end, only [TAPRIO on computer with Intel Corporation I210 Gigabit] was successful, and it's the configuration we've been using to date.
+In the end, only [TAPRIO on computer with Intel Corporation I210 Gigabit] works, and it's the configuration we've been using to date.

 [TAPRIO settings](TAPRIO%20settings.md)